PD SAI

 • Program Status:

-• Supporting ACM-IS and intel community to develop and refine requirments
+• Supporting the Army Capability Manager for Intelligence Sensors (ACM-IS) and intel community to develop and refine requirements

 PROJECTED ACTIVITIES: